Sacred Fire Lab To The Fierce Form Of Goddess Shakti

 Brahmachari Pooja: A ‘Brahmachari’ is an unmarried man.
 He is held in high esteem in Vedas and Puranas for several reasons.
 Pada Pooja and prayers are offered to a Brahmachari seeking his blessings.

-Chandi Homa: The fire prayer is performed with the chanting of Mantras and Slokas.
+Chandi Homa: The Fire Lab is performed with the chanting of Mantras and Slokas.

 Sumangala Dravyaahuti: Auspicious materials such as saree, turmeric, sandalwood powder, kum- kum (red vermillion powder), etc. are offered to the Goddess invoked in the sacred fire.